mollywilliams/grace-notes.github.io/_topics/acts-survey.md

 with 1 Cor.
 12:13), began indwelling all believers and empowering them to be witnesses of the Savior.

-Key People:
+## Key People

 Key people include: Peter, Stephen, Philip, James, Barnabas and Paul.

-Outline:
+## Outline

 Acts can be naturally outlined around Acts 1:8, the spread of the gospel from Jerusalem to Judea and Samaria, and to the uttermost part of the earth.

-I. The Witness in Jerusalem (1:1-6:7)
+### I. The Witness in Jerusalem (1:1-6:7)

   A. The Expectation of the Chosen (1:1-2:47) *Progress report no. 1:*“And the Lord added to their number daily those who were being saved” (2:47).

   B. The Expansion of the Church in Jerusalem (3:1-6:7) *Progress report no. 2:*“So the Word of God spread.
 The number of disciples in Jerusalem increased rapidly” (6:7).

-II.
+### II.
 The Witness in all Judea and Samaria (6:8-9:31)

   A. The Martyrdom of Stephen (6:8-8:1a)

   B. The Arrest of Stephen (6:8-7:1)

   C. The Address of Stephen (7:2-53)

   D. The Attack on Stephen (7:54-8:1a)

   E. The Ministry of Philip (8:1b-40)

   F. The Message of Saul (9:1-31)

   G. The Conflicts of Saul (9:19b-31) *Progress report no. 3:*“Then the church throughout Judea, Galilee, and Samaria . . . was strengthened;
   and [it was] encouraged by the Holy Spirit, it grew in numbers, living in the fear of the Lord” (9:31).

-III.
+### III.
 The Witness to the Extremity of the Earth (9:32-28:31)

   A. The extension of the church to Antioch (9:32-12:24) *Progress report no. 4:*“But the Word of God continued to increase and spread” (12:24).

   B. The extension of the church in Asia Minor (12:25-16:5) *Progress report no. 5:*“So the churches were strengthened in the faith and grew daily in numbers” (16:5).

   C. The extension of the church in the Aegean area (16:6-19:20) *Progress report no. 6:*“In this way the Word of the Lord spread widely and grew in power” (19:20).

   D. The extension of the church to Rome (19:21-28:31) *Progress report no. 7:*“Paul . . . welcomed all who came to see him.
 Boldly and without hindrance he preached the kingdom of God and taught about the Lord Jesus Christ” (28:30-31).